grafana/tempo/docs/sources/tempo/configuration/_index.md

 ## Server

 Tempo uses the server from `dskit/server`.
-For more information on configuration options, see [here](https://github.com/grafana/dskit/blob/main/server/server.go#L66).
+For more information on configuration options, refer to [this file](https://github.com/grafana/dskit/blob/main/server/server.go#L66).

 ```yaml
 # Optional.
 Setting to true enables multitenancy and requires X-Scope-OrgID header on all requests.